flatironinstitute/spikeforest_old/docs/tutorials/j2templates/prerequisites.md

 At this point, SpikeForest has only been tested in Linux.
-It should be straightforward to adapt to OS X. It is also possible to use Linux within Windows.
+In the future we will support OSX.
+It is also possible to use Linux within Windows.